When is You season 3 on Netflix? What will happen and who is in the cast?

 What’s going to occur in You season three?

-You follows Joe Goldberg (Penn Badgley), who develops harmful obsessions with younger girls – within the first season, aspiring author Beck (Elizabeth Lail) and within the second, aspiring chef Love Quinn (Victoria Pedretti)
+You follows Joe Goldberg (Penn Badgley), who develops harmful obsessions with younger ladies – within the first season, aspiring author Beck (Elizabeth Lail) and within the second, aspiring chef Love Quinn (Victoria Pedretti)

 You season two had fairly the shock ending – whereas Caroline Kepnes’s second novel Hidden Our bodies reveals that Joe’s girlfriend Love has a darkish facet, the TV collection had her go so far as homicide each Delilah (Carmela Zumbado) and Candace (Ambyr Childers).

-Season three seems to see the murderous couple come to phrases with this revelation – in addition to a sure shock being pregnant.
-The present appears to trace that Joe and Love will try and grow to be a cheerful household unit, although we’re positive some killing goes to get in the best way finally…
+Season three appears to see the murderous couple come to phrases with this revelation – in addition to a sure shock being pregnant.
+The present appears to trace that Joe and Love will try to grow to be a cheerful household unit, although we’re positive some killing goes to get in the way in which finally…

-Lead actor Badgley let slip third season was seemingly throughout an interview with Leisure Tonight.
+Lead actor Badgley let slip third season was possible throughout an interview with Leisure Tonight.

-Whereas discussing Love’s stunning actions through the season two finale, Badgley mentioned “She doesn’t appear to be the same kind of… you know, dare I say, in the third season – oh, god!”
+Whereas discussing Love’s stunning actions throughout the season two finale, Badgley mentioned “She doesn’t appear to be the same kind of… you know, dare I say, in the third season – oh, god!”

 When pressed additional on a 3rd season, he mentioned: “Technically I can’t… I mean, like, unofficially?”